A Venerable Vatican: Many Current Curial Leaders Are Past Retirement Age

 One of the most influential of them is 76-year-old Cardinal Marc Ouellet, who has served as prefect of the Congregation for Bishops since 2010 and therefore fulfilled two five-year terms.
 That fact recently prompted speculation that the Pope might be planning to tap Cardinal Blase Cupich of Chicago as his replacement.

 Another retirement-aged prefect is Cardinal Luis Ladaria, who turns 77 in April and has headed the once all-important Congregation for the Doctrine of the Faith since 2017.
-But Cardinal Ladaria is known to have a good rapport with Pope Francis, it’s quite possible the Pope will keep him on as prefect until his five-year mandate ends in July 2022.
+But Cardinal Ladaria is known to have a good rapport with Pope Francis, and so it’s quite possible the Pope will keep him on as prefect until his five-year mandate ends in July 2022.

 Less likely to remain in post as long is Cardinal Beniamino Stella, prefect of the Congregation for Clergy.
 A close confidant of Pope Francis who raised him to “cardinal bishop” last year — the most prestigious rank in the College of Cardinals — the veteran Holy See diplomat will turn 80 in August.